nikhilmwarrier/fluidcss/README.md

  ### Contribution Guidelines
  - Start by forking this repo
+ - Check the [Project Roadmap](https://github.com/nikhilmwarrier/fluidcss/blob/main/README.md#project-roadmap) for features that have to be implemented
+ - If you want to add a new feature, create a separate stylesheet with only the feature you want and save it as `feature-name.css` instead of adding it to the main `fluid.css`.
+If your PR is accepted, it will be merged with the main stylesheet.
+This makes it easy to manage the project.
- - Only make changes that are absolutely required, and explain those
+ - Only make changes that are absolutely required in the main stylesheet, and explain those _clearly_.
  - Ensure browser support from atleast MS Edge 16 or above.
  - **Submit a working [Codepen sample](http://codepen.io) for the features or fixes highlighted in your PR, not just a screenshot**
  - Make sure your PR is descriptive, but don't make it longer than four paragraphs.